How Much CBD Should I Give My Dog?

-There are a variety of factors that you need to consider when calculating the right dosage for your pet.
 Even though CBD oils have been found to be non-toxic, it is known to have some sedative-like effects, especially when administered in high doses which might leave the dog feeling lethargic.

-It gives the dog’s body time to get used to the new compound and you also have enough time to see how the pet reacts to the compound.
 Dogs, just like humans are different and the cannabinoid might react differently in different dogs so the first few are critical and the pet should be observed very closely.

 Once you identify the right dose for your dog, you should give the dog 2 doses per day.
 Once in the morning and once in the evening.
-This will maximise the benefits your dog will enjoy.

 It’s important to know the strength of your CBD so you can properly measure the doses.
 Luckily, this is a simple process that only requires some basic mathematics.